Wendell Phillips: Equal rights for Native Americans

-Phillips was also active in efforts to gain equal rights for Native Americans, arguing that the Fifteenth Amendment also granted citizenship to Indians.
+Phillips was also active in efforts to gain equal rights for Native Americans.
 He proposed that the Andrew Johnson administration create a cabinet-level post that would guarantee Indian rights.
 Phillips helped create the Massachusetts Indian Commission with Indian rights activist Helen Hunt Jackson and Massachusetts governor William Claflin.
 Although publicly critical of President Ulysses S. Grant's drinking, he worked with Grant's second administration on the appointment of Indian agents.
 Phillips lobbied against military involvement in the settling of Native American problems on the Western frontier.
 He accused General Philip Sheridan of pursuing a policy of Indian extermination.

 Public opinion turned against Native American advocates after the Battle of the Little Bighorn in July 1876, but Phillips continued to support the land claims of the Lakota (Sioux).
 During the 1870s, Phillips arranged public forums for reformer Alfred B. Meacham and Indians affected by the country's Indian removal policy, including the Ponca chief Standing Bear, and the Omaha writer and speaker Susette LaFlesche Tibbles.